rajethanm4/E-commerce-Platform/README.md

 2. Contains a well authenticated contact, login and sinup froms.

-3. Contains many categories regarding clothes.
+3. Contains many categories regarding clothes and mobile.

 4. A nice Footer.